johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md

 Build validations in Azure DevOps are a way to ensure that code meets certain criteria before it is merged into the main branch.
 They are, crucially, Azure DevOps pipelines that run when a pull request is created or updated.
 They are typically used to ensure that the code builds successfully, runs tests, lints etc. Build validations are set up in the branch policies for a repository.
 It's pretty typical for a repository to have a build validations.

-The crucial thing to note is that **build validations must pass before a pull request can be completed**.
-What we're going to do is use this to our advantage.
-We'll set up a build validation that each time it runs does one of the following:
+The crucial thing to note is that, typically, **build validations must pass before a pull request can be completed**.
+That's how they provide their value; as a control to prevent potentially breaking things.
+What we're going to do, is use this to our advantage.
+We'll include a new stage in our build validation pipeline that, each time it runs, does one of the following:

-1. Dynamically add required reviewers based on the code being changed or the people involved in the pull request, then fail the pipeline.
+1. Dynamically adds required a reviewer, if appropriate.
+The way we choose which reviewers are added is down to us to choose.
+It's entirely flexbile.
+It could be based on the code being changed or the people involved in the pull request, or indeed something else.
+Once the reviewer has been added the pipeline is then failed.
 OR
 2. If the required rewiewers are already set, check if they have approved the pull request.
 If they have, the pipeline will pass.
 If they haven't, the pipeline will fail.

 The thing to pay attention to is that the pipeline will fail if the required reviewers have not given their approval by the end of the pipeline run.
 This applies equally if the pipeline is running for the first time against a pull request and assigning the reviewers. **This means that the pull request cannot be completed until the required reviewers have approved it.**

-This is the part that makes your Audit team happy.
+This is the part that makes your risk and audit teams happy.
 You cannot circumvent the required reviewers; the pipeline failing will prevent the pull request from being completed until the required reviewers have approved it.
 This is a way to ensure that the code is reviewed by the appropriate people before it is merged into the main branch.

 I mentioned "clunky" earlier.
 The clunkiness comes from the need to rerun the build validation pipeline in the Azure DevOps UI when the approval has been given.
 This is because there is no way (that I'm aware of) to trigger the build validation pipeline when a reviewer approval has been provided.
 So, if the required reviewers approve the pull request, you will need to rerun the build validation pipeline to ensure that it passes and the pull request can be completed.